mediamicroservices/mm/README.md

 * barcodeinterpret works with xdcamingest to gather metadata about an XDCam disk by scanning the barcode on the disk case. this script is no longer in use and development is not supported.

 #### blackatends
 * blackatends reports on the number of black frames at the beginning and end of a video file.
 The report is output into the terminal window.
-Your command will look like this: `blackatends [file1] [file2]`
+Your command will look like this: `blackatends [file1] [file2]`.

 #### checksum2filemaker
-* checksum2filemaker delivers checksums from a package input into a predefined table in a FileMaker Database called checksums, using the dfxml format. this script requires the user to set up a FileMaker database and server URL, which are both variables stored in the configuration file.
-To use this script, type checksum2filemaker in your command line, followed by the package, like this:  `checksum2filemaker [package]`
+* checksum2filemaker delivers checksums from a package input into a predefined table in a FileMaker Database called checksums, using the dfxml format.
+This script requires the user to set up a FileMaker database and server URL, which are both variables stored in the configuration file.
+To use this script, type checksum2filemaker in your command line, followed by the package, like this:  `checksum2filemaker [package]`.

 #### checksumpackage
 * checksumpackage creates, and verifies checksums from an input of a directory or archival informaion package.
 To use, type checksumpackage into the command line, followed by the input:  `checksumpackage [input]`.
 * If you only want to check that filenames and filesizes are the same as in existing files, use option -c.
 Type  `checksumpackage -c [input]` and if no existing checksum file exists, one will be created.
 * Another option is to use -c in conjunction with -u, which will create new checksums and version the previous ones if the check is unsuccessful, meaning your checksums have changed.
 Type  `checksumpackage -cu [input]` for this option.
 * Finally, use -v as an option if you want to fully verify checksums.
 If no checksums exist, the script will create the initial ones.
 Verification will version existing checksums by adding the date they were created to the filename and create new ones, and log the difference to a checksumprocess log, which will be placed in the metadata directory of the package.
-To use -v, type  `checksumpackage -v [input]`
+To use -v, type  `checksumpackage -v [input]`.

 #### createmmdb
 * createmmdb configures a database, users and login profiles.
 Your command will look like this 'Usage: -c (create database) -u (create user) -h (help)'.